aaltonewmedia/physcomp.newmedia.dog/content/2024/iris-han/final-project-fluffy-friend/index.md

 Physical building stage:

 I used laser cut to make the bottom base and head base.

 Using metal mesh and iron wire to make the structure(skeleton).

 I also encountered some difficulties when assembling all the parts, such as it was difficult to fix the servo firmly to the frame, or the soft pressure sensor's value became unstable due to the cotton filling in the arm.
 It caused neo-pixel rings to blink.
-To solve the problem of flickering neon lights, Matti suggested to change the fixed value to the readable value.
+To solve the problem of flickering neon lights, Matti suggested changing the fixed value to the readable value.